stitchdata/docs/_troubleshooting/destinations/redshift-dependent-view-errors.md

 #### Step 2: Query the View to Locate Dependencies

-Next, you'll query the `view_dependencies` view to locate the objects you need to drop.
+Next, you'll query the `view_dependencies` view you created in Step 1 to locate the objects you need to drop.
 If the notification referenced the `closeio.closeio_leads` table, the query would look like this:

 ```sql
 SELECT source_table_schema,